the worst cliche

 AND these women are WAAAAY more likely than garden variety lesbians to insist in their freetext area(s) that they "DO NOT WANT ANY DRAMA!"

 We're not telling you how to live your life, certainly not.
-But you should know that combining, "I want to cheat on my husband without him finding out," and "No Drama!" in the same profile will strike some as comic relief.
-‘Cause that’s like hand-delivering Drama an expensive-looking invitation and asking it to RSVP.
+But you should know that combining, "I want to cheat on my husband without him finding out," and "No Drama!" in the same profile will strike many as comic relief.

-*We’re not referring to non-monogamy or polyamory here.
+(note from above) Just in case this was not already abundantly apparent, we’re not referring to mutually consensual non-monogamy or polyamory here.
 We’re referring to cheating and/or betrayal of an agreement with a partner, not having other relationships in an open and mutually agreed upon way.